Jason-0009/Order-portal-server/README.md

 ## Overview

-This portal server is a robust backend service built with Spring Boot and MongoDB.
+This server is a robust backend service built with Spring Boot and MongoDB.
 It provides a range of server-side features including real-time updates, user management, and order management.

 ## Features